tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 The initial prototype Bulletproofs implementation was done by [Benedikt Bünz](https://github.com/bbuenz) in Java located at `GitHub:bbuenz/BulletProofLib` [[27]].

 The initial work that provided cryptographic support for a Mimblewimble implementation was mainly done by [Pieter Wuille](https://github.com/sipa), [Gregory Maxwell](https://github.com/gmaxwell) and [Andrew Poelstra](https://github.com/apoelstra) in C located at `GitHub:ElementsProject/secp256k1-zkp` [[25]].
-This effort was forked as `GitHub:apoelstra/secp256k1-mw` [[26]] with main contributors being [Andrew Poelstra](https://github.com/apoelstra), [Pieter Wuille](https://github.com/sipa), and [Gregory Maxwell](https://github.com/gmaxwell) where Mimblewimble primitives and support for many of the Bulletproofs protocols (e.g. zero knowledge proofs, range proofs and arithmetic circuits) were added.
+This effort was forked as `GitHub:apoelstra/secp256k1-mw` [[26]] with main contributors being [Andrew Poelstra](https://github.com/apoelstra), [Pieter Wuille](https://github.com/sipa), and [Gregory Maxwell](https://github.com/gmaxwell) where Mimblewimble primitives and support for many of the Bulletproof protocols (e.g. zero knowledge proofs, range proofs and arithmetic circuits) were added.
 Current effort also involves MuSig [[48]] support.

 The Grin project (an open source Mimblewimble implementation in Rust) subsequently forked `GitHub:ElementsProject/secp256k1-zkp` [[25]] as `GitHub:mimblewimble/secp256k1-zkp` [[30]] and have added Rust wrappers to it as `mimblewimble/rust-secp256k1-zkp` [[45]] for use in their blockchain.
 The Beam project (another open source Mimblewimble implementation in C++) link directly to `GitHub:ElementsProject/secp256k1-zkp` [[25]] as their cryptographic sub-module: